-(In millions s) Increase due to Reliant Energy for an additional four months of costs in 2010 as compared to 2009 \$ 49 Decrease in property and other tax expense (22) Increase in South Central operations and maintenance expense 12 Increase in Thermal operations and maintenance expense 6 Decrease in Reliant operations and maintenance expense (11) Other 6 \$ 40
+(In million s) Increase due to Reliant Energy for an additional four months of costs in 2010 as compared to 2009 \$ 49 Decrease in property and other tax expense (22) Increase in South Central operations and maintenance expense 12 Increase in Thermal operations and maintenance expense 6 Decrease in Retail operations and maintenance expense (9) Other 4 \$ 40

-- Property and other taxes decreased by \$8 million due to a charge in June 2009 to reflect changes in Empire Zone regulations that eliminated the Oswego plant's ability to continue participation in the Empire Zone program and decreased \$10 million due to a decrease in gross receipts tax as a result of the decrease in retail revenues. - South Central operations and maintenance expense increased by \$12 million as the scope and duration of planned maintenance work at the region's coal facility was greater in 2010 than in the same period in 2009. - Thermal operations and maintenance expense increase by \$6 million relating to the acquisition of Northwind Phoenix in 2010. - Reliant Energy operations and maintenance expense decreased by \$11 million due to lower spending for external costs associated with customer activities including the call center, billing, remittance processing, and credit and collections as well as information technology costs associated with those activities.
+- Property and other taxes decreased by \$8 million due to a charge in June 2009 to reflect changes in Empire Zone regulations that eliminated the Oswego plant's ability to continue participation in the Empire Zone program and decreased \$10 million due to a decrease in gross receipts tax as a result of the decrease in retail revenues. - South Central operations and maintenance expense increased by \$12 million as the scope and duration of planned maintenance work at the region's coal facility was greater in 2010 than in the same period in 2009. - Thermal operations and maintenance expense increase by \$6 million relating to the acquisition of Northwind Phoenix in 2010. - Retail operations and maintenance expense decreased at Reliant Energy by \$11 million due to lower spending for external costs associated with customer activities including the call center, billing, remittance processing, and credit and collections as well as information technology costs associated with those activities, offset in part by an additional \$2 million related to the acquisition of Green Mountain Energy.